-With cyber security affecting businesses worldwide, it is important that all organisations have a policy in place to state and record their commitment to protecting the information that they handle.
+Organisations of all sizes must have policies in place to state and record their commitment to protecting the information that they handle.

 Your information security policy is the driving force for the requirements of your ISMS (information security management system): it sets out the board’s policy on, and requirements in respect of, information security.

-It should be a short document (we think no more than a couple of pages of A4), but it has to capture board requirements and organisational reality, while meeting the requirements of the ISO 27001 standard if you’re looking to achieve certification.
+It doesn’t need to be a long document (a couple pages should do), but it has to capture the requirements of the board requirements and the realities of your organisation.
+Meanwhile, it also has to meet the requirements of ISO 27001 if you’re looking to achieve certification.

 From a practical point of view, it is worth keeping the policy statement as simple, comprehensive and as broad as possible to allow managers adequate freedom to respond to changing business and security circumstances.

 Consider your shareholders

 The policy statement will also require all employees in the organisation to participate, and might also require participation from customers, suppliers, shareholders and other third parties.

 The board must consider how your policies will affect these stakeholders, and the benefits and disadvantages that the business will experience as a result.